-And -- and if we -- if we -- if we keep looking to these institutions to solve these social problems, we are going to, again, reap the whirlwind.
-So I believe that -- that Family Day and, you know, this -- these holidays and different things need to be -- you know, they need to be promoted in such a way that -- that men are able to do things with their family, men are able to be a provider, men are able to be a protector, men are enabled to be that good human being that my dad was to me and made those decisions.
-And the men who don't embrace those responsibilities to the men that don't see themselves as powerful or don't have a healthy identity and -- and are selfish and making destructive choices need to understand that they are destroying the country.
-They are destroying themselves, their families or -- or their exes or their six different kids with six different mothers that they don't have any responsibility to because they'll get welfare or they'll get child tax or they'll get something, I don't have to look after my family.
-You have to understand that you are the murderer, you are the rapist, you are the -- you are the destruction of -- of moral fabric and of every family.
+And -- and if we -- if we keep 16 17 looking to these institutions to solve these social 18 problems, we are going to, again, reap the whirlwind.
+So I believe that -- that Family Day and, you know, this --19 20 these holidays and different things need to be -- you know, they need to be promoted in such a way that -- that men are 21 able to do things with their family, men are able to be a 22 provider, men are able to be a protector, men are enabled 23 24 to be that good human being that my dad was to me and made those decisions.
+And the men who don't embrace those 25 responsibilities to the men that don't see themselves as 1 powerful or don't have a healthy identity and -- and are 2 selfish and making destructive choices need to understand 3 4 that they are destroying the country.
+They are destroying themselves, their families or -- or their exes or their six 5 6 different kids with six different mothers that they don't have any responsibility to because they'll get welfare or 7 they'll get child tax or they'll get something, I don't 8 have to look after my family.
+You have to understand that 9 10 you are the murderer, you are the rapist, you are the -you are the destruction of -- of moral fabric and of every 11 family.
+12

-And if you kicked in the door in the middle of the night and butchered somebody with an axe or a chainsaw and you were some horrible person, if you cut somebody's head off on a bus, a Greyhound, and you were just released back into society as -- as somebody who'd received enough counselling to become a good human being again, that -- that -- that you're -- we're trying to tame what's identified as a monster, what's identified as wrong, what's identified as Heaven or Hell or consequences to our action.
-And a slap on the wrist for these atrocities, you know, you -- they're -- you run out of places to point your finger, run out of institutions when you can't blame everything on the government.
-Can't blame everything on and so how you see yourself and how you feel empowered to finally be the person that stands up and -- and deals with all of Hell is where you camp out at the gates of Hell to make a difference will determine whether or not you go to Hell.
-I mean, I think a lot of people believe in Hell as a place that's figurative or -- or, you know, some people see it as literally on Planet Earth, you know?
+And if you kicked in the door in the middle 13 of the night and butchered somebody with an axe or a 14 chainsaw and you were some horrible person, if you cut 15 somebody's head off on a bus, a Greyhound, and you were 16 17 just released back into society as -- as somebody who'd 18 received enough counselling to become a good human being again, that -- that -- that you're -- we're trying to tame 19 20 what's identified as a monster, what's identified as wrong, what's identified as Heaven or Hell or consequences to our 21 action.
+And a slap on the wrist for these atrocities, you 22 know, you -- they're -- you run out of places to point your 23 24 finger, run out of institutions when you can't blame everything on the government.
+Can't blame everything on 25 your father, who wasn't there, you know?
+And you have the opportunity to be a father who is there.

+And so how you see yourself and how you feel 3 4 empowered to finally be the person that stands up and -and deals with all of Hell is where you camp out at the 5 6 gates of Hell to make a difference will determine whether or not you go to Hell.
+I mean, I think a lot of people 7 believe in Hell as a place that's figurative or -- or, you 8 know, some people see it as literally on Planet Earth, you 9 know?
 I'm going through Hell.
-I feel the flames and suffering every day with decisions that I've made and things that I'm doing, and it's not getting better, it's getting worse.
-And so if that's the case, then -- then why don't you stand up and fight?
-The -- the only person that you can change, the only person that you can actually make a difference in their lives, and that's yourself.
+I feel the flames and 10 11 suffering every day with decisions that I've made and things that I'm doing, and it's not getting better, it's 12 getting worse.
+And so if that's the case, then -- then why 13 don't you stand up and fight?
+The -- the only person that 14 you can change, the only person that you can actually make 15 a difference in their lives, and that's yourself.
+16